tokland/youtube-upload/README.md

 Introduction
 ============

-_Youtube-upload_ is a command-line script that uploads videos to Youtube (it should work on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python) using the [APIv3](https://developers.google.com/youtube/v3/).
+_Youtube-upload_ is a command line Python script that uploads videos to Youtube (it should work on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python) using theYoutube [APIv3](https://developers.google.com/youtube/v3/).

 Dependencies
 ============